 Chat with a local specialist who can help organize your trip.

-Day 4: Full-Day Wine Tour of La Rioja
+Day 4: Full-Day Wine Excursion in La Rioja

-Day 5: Drive From La Rioja to San Sebastian - Food Tour
+Day 5: Drive to San Sebastián, Food Experience

-In the morning you'll get in your car and drive about two hours north from La Rioja to the seaside resort city of San Sebastian.
+In the morning, you'll get in your car and drive about two hours north from La Rioja to the seaside city of San Sebastián.
 Sitting on the Bay of Biscay and nestled amid rolling green hills, this is one of the stars of Basque Country.
-After checking into your hotel, you'll meet a local guide who will take you on a foodie tour of a city that's famous for delicious cuisine.
+After checking into your hotel, you'll meet a local guide who will take you on a foodie walk through the city.

-After meeting your guide, he or she will take you around the famous Parte Vieja ("Old Quarter"), which is situated in the east of the city between the ocean and the River Urumea.
-At the edge of Old Town is the iconic San Sebastian City Hall.
+You'll start in the famous Parte Vieja (Old Quarter) to visit the iconic San Sebastián City Hall.
 Constructed in 1887, it used to be the Gran Casino during the Belle Époque period until it was closed in 1924.
 The building still overlooks the bay, from where an elegant promenade with railings and street lamps runs along the crescent-shaped La Concha Beach.

-After the tour, you'll return to your hotel and can spend the remainder of the day however you see fit.
-Once the sun goes down, however, you'll likely want to head back out and indulge in San Sebastian's famous dining scene.
+After the walk, you'll return to your hotel and can spend the remainder of the day however you see fit.
+Once the sun goes down, you'll likely want to head back out and indulge in San Sebastián's famous dining scene.

-Day 7: Drive From San Sebastian to Bilbao - Optional Stop in Guernica
+Day 7: Drive From to Bilbao, Optional Stop in Guernica

 History and art buffs might also want to stop along the way in the pastoral mountain town of Guernica.
 Once a Republican stronghold during the Spanish Civil War, it was nearly destroyed by a Nazi air raid in 1937.
 This event spurred Pablo Picasso to drop everything he was doing and paint his anti-war masterpiece, Guernica, which is a potent representation of the suffering caused by war.

-Day 8: City Tour of Bilbao & Guggenheim Museum
+Day 8: City Walk in Bilbao, Visit the Guggenheim Museum

 You'll have the entire day to discover Bilbao.
-Better yet, you'll do so on a guided tour with an expert local guide who will take you to the more colorful neighborhoods in the city, particularly along the waterfront.
-The guide can also tailor the tour according to your interests.
+Better yet, you'll do so on a guided walk with an expert local who will take you to the more colorful neighborhoods in the city, particularly along the waterfront.
+The guide can also tailor the day according to your interests.

 Of course, no visit to Bilbao is complete without stopping in at the Guggenheim Museum, a masterpiece of contemporary architecture by the legendary Frank Gehry.
-This glimmering titanium structure looks more like a sculpture than a building, with its sleek lines sensually curving in seeming defiance of physics.
-Inside, the museum's 24,000 square-meter space houses a treasure trove of works from great artists such as Andy Warhol, Anish Kapoor, Jeff Koons, Louise Bourgeois, and Eduardo Chillida.
+This glimmering titanium structure looks more like a sculpture than a building, with its sleek lines curving in seeming defiance of physics.
+Inside, the museum is a treasure trove of works from great artists such as Andy Warhol, Anish Kapoor, Jeff Koons, Louise Bourgeois, and Eduardo Chillida.

 It's time to say farewell to Spain!
-Depending on the time of your flight or train reservation, squeeze in one more morning of sight-seeing, perhaps picking up some last-minute souvenirs.
-At the designated time you will be picked up at your hotel and transferred to the airport or rail station for your departure onwards.
+Depending on your flight or train reservation, squeeze in one more morning of sightseeing, perhaps picking up some last-minute souvenirs.
+At the designated time, you'll be picked up at your hotel and transferred to the airport or rail station for your departure.